patrickoser/social-app/README.md

     I should have logic in context that will help deal with this on all pages.

     db issue fixed in Profile but data is not pulled properly from firebase.
+This could be because I am confusing the username check with the getPosts function.

     Sort through the code I have already written to see if it can be used to populate user specific posts.